gnu-mirror-unofficial/groff/contrib/chem/examples/README.txt

 You can view the graphical display of the examples by calling

-    groffer <file>

-'groffer' calls 'chem' automatically.

-If you want to transform example files to a different format use the 'roff2*' programs:

-'roff2dvi' prints dvi format to standard output, 'roff2html' generates html output,
-'roff2pdf' outputs pdf mode,
-'roff2ps' produces PostScript output,
-'roff2text' generates text output in the groff device 'latin1', 'roff2x' prints the output  in  the  groff  device  X  that  is
-         suitable  for programs  like 'gxditview' or 'xditview'.

-To get a suitable 'groff' output run

     @g@chem <file> | groff -p ...

 On the displays, you can see rings consisting of several lines and